hamed-gamall/Heart-Disease-Predictor/README.md

 # ❤️ Heart Disease Predictor

-A simple machine learning project that predicts whether a person is likely to have heart disease based on key medical features.
+A powerful machine learning project that analyzes patient medical data to predict heart disease risk.
+It identifies key patterns like age, chest pain type, blood pressure, cholesterol, and heart rate to detect high-risk individuals.
+This project provides early insights for patients and supports data-driven medical decision making.

 ---